 Matty takes a look at an important early work by the late, great exponent of straight-to-video erotica.

 With The Jigsaw Murders, it’s as if Mundhra has ODd on a pile of police procedural TV shows before trying to filter everything into a workable screenplay.
-He’s ingested every contrivance and cliche and tried to understand why they’re so overused and so heavily relied upon by exaggerating them to the point of absurdity.
-It’s the same approach he’d apply to the copious scenes of simulated humping in his subsequent output, wherein such dressing as candles and softly billowing curtains appear even amidst the seediest of plots; ludicrously romanticised images ripped straight from the perceived ideal of what a sex scene — a love scene — should be, starkly contrasted by moments of death and deception.
-Here, we’ve got the drama of the detective with a troubled home life (Chad Everett, who has a strained onscreen relationship with his aspiring model daughter, Michelle Johnson); the soapiness of his rookie partner’s upcoming nuptials (Michael Sabatino); and suspense when a quirky photographer-cum-limb-lopping psycho (Eli Rich) slithers free of arrest on a technicality.
+He’s ingested every contrivance and cliché and tried to understand why they’re so overused and so heavily relied upon by exaggerating them to the point of absurdity.
+It’s the same approach he’d apply to the copious scenes of simulated humping in his subsequent output, wherein such dressing as candles and softly billowing curtains appear even amidst the seediest of plots; ludicrously romanticised images ripped straight from the perceived ideal of what a sex scene — a love scene — should be, but starkly contrasted by moments of death and deception.
+Here, we’ve got the drama of the detective with a troubled home life (Chad Everett) and a strained relationship with his aspiring model daughter (Michelle Johnson); the soapiness of his rookie partner’s (Michael Sabatino) upcoming nuptials; and suspense when a quirky photographer-cum-limb-lopping psycho (Eli Rich) slithers free of arrest on a technicality.
 The narrative thrust is whether Everett and Sabatino can stop the bastard before he kills again.